 Already know everything about SEM and SEO?
 Skip ahead for a walkthrough on starting your strategy!

-Search marketing and SEO
+Your search marketing strategy and SEO

 SEO is a vital component to search marketing.
-If you want to bring search marketing on-board, you need to understand SEO, from what it is to how it works.
+If you want to bring search marketing on board, you need to understand SEO, from what it is to how it works.
 Even if you plan to outsource your SEO, like to an SEO agency, it’s essential to understand its purpose and functions.

-Get all the details on SEO and its role in search marketing, below:
+Get all the details on SEO and its role in search marketing below:

 What is SEO?